obsidiansystems/obelisk/lib/route/docs/introduction.md

 ----

-If you're following along with either `ob run` or [`ghcid`](https://github.com/ndmitchell/ghcid), or building as you go, the output will now contain two errors relating to our use of `enumEncoder`, we'll deal with them in turn:
+If you're following along with either `ob run`, [`ghcid`](https://github.com/ndmitchell/ghcid), or building as you go, the output will now contain two errors relating to our use of `enumEncoder`.

 The first is related to the `Universe` constraint: